Zoom (ZM)

 Once the verb that defined remote work during the pandemic ("let's Zoom later"), Zoom (NASDAQ:ZM) provides a cloud-based platform for video meetings, phone calls, team chat, and collaboration tools that helps businesses and individuals connect virtually.

-- Estimated sales growth of 3.6% for the next 12 months is soft and implies weaker demand
+- Anticipated sales growth of 3.6% for the next year implies demand will be shaky

 Why There Are Better Opportunities Than Zoom